-Chapter 13 Bankruptcy Lawyers in Pasadena, California
+Chapter 13 Bankruptcy Attorney in Pasadena, California

 Different from Chapter 7 Bankruptcy wherein the debtor can erase all their debts, Chapter 13 offers more possibilities and flexible payment arrangements for bankruptcy filers.
 According to California bankruptcy Law, Chapter 13 Bankruptcy, or mostly known as “wage earner’s plan” is a Bankruptcy alternative where you can submit a repayment plan with your outstanding creditors.
 In this way, the remaining balance can be paid off in a specific extended amount of time, mostly within three to five years and in an amount where you are comfortable paying the monthly dues.